Real racers aren't afraid of a little rain.

 Another thing to remember is that when you're blasting down a straight at 75km/h, the wind chill can be significant.
 We recommend wet weather drivers wear thermals, or at the very least, thick woollen socks.

 Okay, admittedly, there are some conditions which we do close the track for.
-Like in today's Formula One, if conditions are deemed exceptionally bad, we call it a day.
+Like in today's Formula 1, if conditions are deemed exceptionally bad, we call it a day.

-Conditions which result in course closures include severe thunderstorms, hail, lightning strikes, as well as blizzards (however, that last one is yet to have occurred).
+Conditions that result in course closures include severe thunderstorms, hail, lightning strikes, and blizzards (the last one has yet to occur).

-When it comes to racing in less than ideal conditions, our priority is always the safety of our racers.
+When it comes to racing in less-than-ideal weather conditions, our priority is always the safety of our racers.
 Should our safety marshalls deem conditions unsafe, we will call the drivers in.

 "The best racers perform, in the wet and the dry."